NOT ALL SALES PEOPLE ARE MANAGEMENT MATERIAL…

 CON ~ Unclear Succession

 The gap between your #1 and #2 players may be significant.
 Your MVP is relegated to a sideline manager.
-Is there another MVP ready to take her place and continue driving the company’s incredible growth?
+Is your #2 ready to take her place and continue driving the company’s incredible growth?
 If not, who will fill the gap until she’s ready to move up?

 UNKNOWN ~ Does successful salesmanship translate to successful leadership?

 The ability to sell well does not guarantee she will lead well.
-Many of the skills that make a successful salesperson are the traits you find in top notch leadership- drive, determination, working with others, listening to, and meeting needs.
-The chameleon-like nature of sales can be a big turnoff to a sales team looking for consistent direction from a leader.
+Many of the skills that make a successful salesperson are the traits you find in top notch leadership- drive, determination, working with others, listening to and meeting needs.
+However, the chameleon-like nature of sales can be a big turnoff to a sales team looking for consistent direction from a leader.
 In addition, Sales leaders are often independent workers.
 Collaboration may not be in their vocabulary.
 As we know, engagement and collaboration are key to a manager-employee relationship.
 Can a top salesperson go from playing an individual golf game to being part of a larger team?
 Interesting to note, data from Sales Management Association’s Top Sales Managers Report indicated that, although 96% of firms rely on internal promotions to staff sales management positions, less than 50% of firms consider themselves proficient at it.